ryasmi/rulr/readme.md

 ### Sized Strings

-Since it's quite common to want to restrict the size of strings, Rulr comes with some convenient rules for doing just that.
+Since it's quite common to want to restrict the size of strings to avoid UI overflow bugs and DB storage errors, Rulr comes with some convenient rules for doing just that.

 - [nonEmptyString](./src/sizedStrings/nonEmptyString/readme.md)
 - [tinyText](./src/sizedStrings/tinyText/readme.md) (0 - 255 characters)